Let George Do It!: Release

 The film premiered at the Empire, Leicester Square in London on 12 July 1940, taking over after Gone with the Wind, which had run at the venue for 12 weeks.

 According to Vic Pratt writing for the BFI's Screenonline website, it is "one of the best constructed and most consistently amusing of the George Formby comedies."

+According to Kinematograph Weekly it was the most successful films at the British box office in August 1940.